Thor Meets Captain America

 "Thor Meets Captain America" is a science fiction and alternate history novelette by American writer David Brin.
-It was nominated for the Hugo Award for Best Novelette in 1987 and also won a Locus Award in 1987 in the novelette category.
 The graphic novel The Life Eaters is based on the story.

-This story was first published in The Magazine of Fantasy and Science Fiction in their July 1986 issue; it was later reprinted in the anthology Hitler Victorious.
+The work features an alternate history scenario where the Nazis are winning World War II, following successful use of the occult and enlisting the aid of the Norse pantheon.
+The protagonists, an American special forces team, are tasked with a risky operation aiming to turn the tides of the war.

 Plot summary

 Just as World War II began to turn against them, Nazi Germany is suddenly aided by the Norse pantheon.
 However, Loki joins the Allies, and they prepare a last-ditch sneak attack against Valhalla called Operation Ragnarok.
 The story follows Captain Chris Turing, who is part of the team which is going to attack Valhalla and starts out with them traveling to their attack destination in a group of submarines hoping that what remained of the United States Surface Navy would be able to distract the Nazi and Norse pantheon forces.
 Originally the plan was to include only Chris' team and their commando escorts, but Loki informs them that he will accompany his troops to Gotland as well.
 Due to Loki's previous actions in aiding the Allies and the way he ended the Holocaust by saving the inmates of the concentration camps, Chris agrees and convinces Major Marlowe to allow it.

 While waiting for them to get to their destination, Chris recollects his memory of World War II and how the Nazi Germany was about to be defeated by the allied forces until they received the aid of the Norse pantheon.
 Loki notices Chris and allows the captain to ask the Norse God three questions.
 Loki answers the questions asked, and in one answer mentions how he does not think that he is older than Chris and also implies that the Nazi extermination camps were established for reasons other than for "Nazi racial purification", but refuses to answer any further questions to clarify this.
 The group arrives at Gotland, and during the operation Loki disappears as Æsir forces led by Thor defeats the troops.